 The fabric you stitch on will be called ‘aida’, there are other types of fabric for cross stitch, such as evenweave, but for a starter is best to use aida.
 It has a simple repeating pattern with little holes so you know exactly where to stitch.
 You’ll want to look for a ’14 count’ aida.
 This means there you can stitch 14 little crosses within an inch.
 It’s the standard size, however, if you want you can choose a higher number (harder) or a lower number (easier), which might be good for getting kids involved.

 I would also advise you to purchase more than you need.
 To start, you’ll want to add 4 inches around the edge of your design.
 So if your design is 2 inches square, you’ll want a 10 inch square bit of fabric.
 This might seem excessive, but the way you hold the fabric, and how you might frame it change the fabric requirements.
 As you start cross stitching more often you can change up the sizes to fit you better.

 You might also want to consider getting yourself a needle threader.
 They’re super cheap and can make threading the needle a breeze.

 DMC is the most used brand, however, you can also get more expensive threads such as Anchor, or cheaper ones like CXC.
 At the moment you really don’t need expensive threads, however, the price is something to consider going forward.
 A full set of DMC threads might cost you $400, whereas a full set of CXC threads, which are the same colors, might cost you $60.
 There is also hardly any difference between expensive and cheap embroidery threads.

-You’ll also want an embroidery hoop.
-This isn’t super important for something less than 2 inches, but for anything larger, its a requirement.
-It holds the fabric taught so you can see the holes easier.
-You can pick up a small 4 inch embroidery hoop from Etsy for a few dollars.
+This isn’t super important for something less than 2 inches, but for anything larger, it’s a requirement.
+It holds the fabric taught so you can see the holes easier, and means the fabric doesn’t warp.